sagemath/auto-complete-sage/README.md

 By default, quick help for an instance of `sage.misc.lazy_import.LazyImport` is not shown.
-To show quick help for every instances, put the following line to `"~/.emacs.d/init.el"`.
+To show quick help for all instances, put the following line to `"~/.emacs.d/init.el"`.

 ```